 2019 Authors: Adrian Wooldridge, Alison Baverstock, Annabel Leventon, Annabelle Dowler, Charles Cumming, Charles Ellingworth, Christopher lee, Conn Iggulden, Elif Shafak, Euan Cameron, Fanny Blake, Filipe Fernandez-Armesto, Georgina Godwin, Jane Wenham-Jones, Julie Summers, Kathy Slack, Leslie Cavendish, Local Authors Hub, Louis De Bernieres, Luke Jennings, Maggie Gee, Mathew Stadlen, Nick Hewer, Omar Meziane, Sir Anthony Seldon, Sunny Ormonde, Susannah Stapleton,Terry Waite, The Archers, Victoria Hislop, Violet Moller

-(2018) Frederick Forsyth, Rebecca Fraser, Tim Marshall, Edward Stourton, Tom Bower, Jasper Winn, Anthony Seldon, William Sitwell, Natasha O'Hear & Anthony O'Hear, Antonia Fraser, Ben Okri, Mark Billingham, Belinda Bauer, John Dougherty, Chris Patten, John Bercow, Craig Brown, Andrew Adonis, Keri Davies, Timothy Bentinck, Jane Wenham-Jones, Blanche Girouard, Griselda Heppel, Mark Lawson, MG Leonard, Frances Welch, Emma Byrne, Castle Theatre Company.
+(2018) Frederick Forsyth, Rebecca Fraser, Tim Marshall, Edward Stourton, Tom Bower, Jasper Winn, Anthony Seldon, William Sitwell, Natasha O'Hear & Anthony O'Hear, Antonia Fraser, Ben Okri, Mark Billingham, Belinda Bauer, John Dougherty, Chris Patten, John Bercow, Craig Brown, Andrew Adonis, Keri Davies, Timothy Bentinck, Jane Wenham-Jones, Blanche Girouard, Griselda Heppel, Mark Lawson, MG Leonard, Frances Welch, Emma Byrne, Castle Theatre Company in performance.

 (2017) Roger McGough, Raymond Tallis, Anthony Seldon, Peter James,